cintoros/speech-collection-app/README.md

 * copy the `config.py.example` to `config.py` and change it to match your local setup
 * to update the generated database classes run `gradle generateSampleJooqSchemaSource --rerun-tasks`
 * to run the development version run `gradle devBootRun` && `npm start`

+### Email
+for local testing of the email features https://mailtrap.io/ can be used.

 ## Deployment
 some additional packages may be needed (Ubuntu 18.04.3 ):